 § 149-21.
 Form of government

-(5) Any articles placed on the warning which involve the expenditure of tax dollars or in the provision of direction in the exercise of the power vested in elected or appointed officials.
+(5) any articles placed on the warning that involve the expenditure of tax dollars or in the provision of direction in the exercise of the power vested in elected or appointed officials.

 § 149-22.
 Town meeting; elections

 (a) Applicability of general laws.
 Except as otherwise herein limited, provisions of the general laws of the State related to voter qualifications, warnings, methods of voting, duties of Town officers at Town meeting and elections, counting of votes, recount of votes, certification of results, and nominations of candidates, so far as they may be applicable, shall govern all municipal elections and all annual and special Town meetings.

 (A) On the Monday preceding the first Tuesday in March, beginning at 7:30 p.m. at a place designated by the Selectboard, the Town shall start its annual meeting and may transact at that time any business not involving Australian ballot.
 At this meeting, public discussion of ballot issues and all other issues appearing on the warning, other than the election of candidates, shall be permitted.